dylanbeattie/dylanbeattie.net/_posts/2022/2022-11-22-modern-frontends-2022.md

 I’ve seen comments online about how polarised the discussion around the event has been, that everybody either loved it or hated it.
 Well, I think a lot of attendees actually had a great time – and a lot of that is down to the speakers, some of whom I now understand had paid their own travel costs in order to participate.
 But I’ve also chatted with the sponsors, and I have some idea how much they paid to be there.

 By my reckoning, the total sponsorship revenue for this event was well in excess of £100,000.
 That’s over a hundred grand that is no longer available to support any other events.
-For some partners, that’s their entire event sponsorship budget for this year – wiped out for two folding tables in a hallway and a few hundred attendees.
+For some partners, Modern Frontends wiped out their entire event sponsorship budget for this year -- for two folding tables in a hallway and a few hundred attendees.
 And *wow*, that pisses me off -- especially when I consider that my participation, and that of speakers like me, was probably a factor in those partners’ decisions to sponsor the event.

 **And this brings us to the difficult part.**